klarissamm/WDI_PROJECT_2/README.md

 ##Overview

 VancApp is a Vancouver restaurant map that makes restaurant searches easier.
 It was created as my second project for a 12-week Web Development Immersive course at General Assembly in London.
 I used to live in Vancouver, and the great places to eat and hang out is one of the many things I miss about it, so I based the app there instead of London.
+Initially, the app was going to take the location of the user to find the best and nearest places to eat for a particular meal, but as an avid planner, I decided a user should have the ability to plan ahead, and therefore the app allows users to find the best and nearest restaurants to any location.

+VancApp is a MEN stack app - Mongo, Express and Node - with jQuery on the front-end.
+It was built in 4 days after a month of learning.

 ##How it works

+A photo of Vancouver greets the user, with a delay on the modal that explains what the app does, and allows a user to log in or register.
+Log in / register is built on JWT authentication.
+Once the user has logged in or registered, they are assigned a unique session token which allows them to make the API requests necessary for the application to work.

-Once you're logged into the app, you are presented with a map of central Vancouver.
-Upon clicking the START button, a sidebar slides out, so that you may then choose breakfast, lunch or supper to begin your search for the perfect place to eat.
+Once the user has logged in the app, they are presented with a map of central Vancouver.
+Upon clicking the START button, a sidebar slides out, with the option of choosing breakfast, lunch or supper to begin a search for the perfect place to eat.

 ![image](http://i.imgur.com/K32JGyM.jpg)

-Once you've clicked on the right type of meal, you can filter by neighbourhood from a drop-down selection box option menu.
-This is so that you can plan ahead, rather than just find places that are near your current location.
+Once a user has clicked on the type of meal they are looking for, they can filter by neighbourhood from a drop-down selection box option menu.
+I decided to restrict the number of locations in order to keep the app centrally-focussed.

 ![image](http://i.imgur.com/Gk9PHQ6.jpg)